jaburns/smallball/README.md

       // square or otherwise, is greater than one, we're past the edge of the circle.
       > 1 && (
           // Get the actual distance from the center in to z and use this length to normalize the
           // position vector.
-Since in our coordinate space a unit of distance equals the large
+Since, in our coordinate space, a unit of distance equals the large
           // circle radius minus the ball radius, this puts us nicely on the edge of the circle. x /= z = Math.sqrt(z),
           y /= z,